GJDuck/e9patch/doc/e9tool-user-guide.md

 # E9Tool User's Guide

-**NOTE**: This guide is a work-in-progress and still incomplete.

-E9Tool is a frontend for E9Patch.
+E9Tool is the default frontend for E9Patch.
-Basically, E9Tool translates high-level patching commands (i.e., *what* instructions to patch, and *how* to patch them) into low-level commands for E9Patch.
+E9Tool translates high-level patching commands
+(i.e., *what* instructions to patch, and *how* to patch them) into low-level commands for E9Patch.
-E9Patch is a very low-level tool and is not designed to be used directly.

 ---
 ## Contents